DevOps and Platform Engineering Dynamics

 Why Platform Engineering Took Off

-DevOps works great — until your company grows.
+DevOps works great until your company grows.
 Then every team ends up with its own Terraform repo, its own CI logic, its own broken alerting rules.
+The sprawl is brutal.

-Platform Engineering fixes that by creating opinionated, reusable pipelines and infrastructure that all teams share.
+Platform Engineering fixes that.
+You build opinionated, reusable pipelines and infrastructure that all teams share.
 Think:

 - One way to deploy services